 Malware or malicious software is a piece of code which hacker will insert on your regular code.
 It may be difficult for you to find malware on a site, as it is difficult to differentiate the malicious code.
 Periodically scan your site for malware using paid security services to ensure your site content is safe.
 Most of the hosting companies and security plugins offer malware scanning feature and send the scan status to your email.

-When your site is infected with malicious software, the first thing you may notice is drop in traffic.
+When your site is infected with malicious software or any other WordPress security problem happens, the first thing you may notice is drop in traffic.
 As search engine bots like Googlebot are very intelligent, they can detect the malicious code and demote your search ranking to protect the users.
 You can use the security tools available in Google Search Console and confirm your site is safe to browse.

 25. Monitoring 404 Errors